 Endometriosis has significant social, public health, and economic implications.
-It can reduce the quality of life due to severe pain, fatigue, depression, with endometriosis experience such debilitating pain that they cannot get to work or school (WHO, 2021b).
+It can reduce the quality of life due to severe pain, fatigue, depression, anxiety and infertility.
+Some people with endometriosis experience such debilitating pain that they cannot get to work or school (WHO, 2021b).
 Furthermore, the pain experienced during sexual intercourse due to this condition can lead to interrupting or totally avoiding sexual intercourse, with significant repercussions on the sexual health of the affected persons and/ or their partners (ibid.).
-Adequately addressing endometriosis, with prevention and early diagnosis policies, could ensure the empowerment of those affected while simultaneously supporting their right to work, education and the highest standard of sexual and reproductive health, guality of life and general well-being.
+Adequately addressing endometriosis, with prevention and early diagnosis policies, could ensure the empowerment of those affected while simultaneously supporting their right to work, education and the highest standard of sexual and reproductive health, quality of life and general well-being.